EngreitzLab/CRISPR_comparison/README.md

 multiple experiments currently not supported.

-Fundamentally, the idea is to overlap each experimentally tested element-gene-celltype tuple with a predicted element-gene-celltype tuple.
+Fundamentally, the idea is to overlap each experimentally tested element-gene-celltype tuple with a predicted element-gene-cell type tuple.
 Diagnostic plots such as PR curves are then produced on this overlapped dataset.
 Care must be taken when an experimentally tested element overlaps multiple predicted elements, or when an experimentally tested element does not overlap any predicted elements.
 See the configuration section below for how to handle these cases.